danyk20/MQTT_Benchmark/README.md

   exist 3 categories of quality of service:

     - QoS 0: With this quality of service, the broker does not send acknowledgment for any message sent by the producer.
-    - QoS 1: With this quality of service, producer receives acknowledgement from broker for every message produced.
+    - QoS 1: With this quality of service, the producer receives acknowledgement from the broker for every message produced.
-    - QoS 2: With this quality of service, producer receives acknowledgement from consumer (via broker) for every message produced.
+    - QoS 2: With this quality of service, the producer receives acknowledgement from the consumer (via broker) for every message produced.

   At the time of testing, RabbitMQ MQTT broker does not support QoS 2.
 - **Separators** (`--separators`): Separators are special message batches used to signal the consumer.
 The consumer will